 1. (Re)create a virtual shared workspace

 To bring together everyone involved in the course, Juliane simply created a Klaxoon Network, which is a private, online workspace.
 She invited her 50 food science students and the other people involved in the module, including teachers and professionals.
 The Network gradually filled up with the Klaxoon activities Juliane created for the course.
 The participants follow the content at their own pace.
-With Capsule for publishing content and collecting feedback, a Brainstorm for sharing ideas, and Meeting for synchronization, everyone can find all the course information in a shared workspace.
+With Memo for publishing content and collecting feedback, Board (formerly Brainstorm) for sharing ideas, and for synchronization, everyone can find all the course information in a shared workspace.

 2. Get the course off to a good start with a kick-off meeting

-The Meeting activity can quite easily be used at another point in the course if it's necessary to synchronize again.
+The Session activity can quite easily be used at another point in the course if it's necessary to synchronize again.

 3. Rethink your lessons to adapt them to a digital format

-"Capsules are created throughout the module, in a logical way that takes into account the pedagogical approach and doesn't let students explore all the Capsules in one go.
-That's why I numbered all the Capsules according to their initial order in the program."Juliane Floury, Lecturer-Researcher at Agrocampus Ouest
+Memos are created throughout the module, in a logical way that takes into account the pedagogical approach and doesn't let students explore all the Memos in one go.
+That's why I numbered all the Memos according to their initial order in the program.

 Another advantage for students, is that it's easy to check the content from a smartphone, at any time.